snapecode/weatherfeather/weatherfeather/README.md

 # weatherfeather

 >This is a lightweight Weather App for Desktop.
->Built Using Vuido for Vue.js
+>Built Using Vuido Library for Vue.js

 ## Build Setup